California

 What are the best cities in California?

-Based on our composite scoring, the top-ranked cities in California are San Francisco, Sacramento, and Long Beach.
+Based on our composite scoring, the top-ranked cities in California are Irvine, Fremont, and San Jose.